Azure/arc_jumpstart_docs/docs/contribution_guidelines/_index.md

 ## Code placement

-Before submitting a pull request (PR), we encourage contributors to consult with one of the project maintainers regarding the placement of their code and documentation within the folder structure.
+Before submitting a pull request (PR), we encourage you to consult with one of the project maintainers regarding the placement of your code and documentation within the folder structure.
 Maintainers have a deep understanding of the project's architecture and organization, ensuring that your contribution seamlessly integrates with the existing codebase.
-By seeking their guidance, you can make informed decisions about where your changes best fit, enhancing the overall coherence and maintainability of the project.
+By seeking their guidance, you can make informed decisions about where your changes best fit.
 Collaboration with maintainers not only ensures that your efforts align with the project's vision but also fosters a collaborative spirit that is vital to the success of our open-source community.
 Reach out to us; we're here to help you make meaningful contributions that positively impact our project.

 ## Relying on existing documents and code

-In our collaborative open-source environment, we highly value consistency and adherence to established guidelines.
-To ensure that your contributions align seamlessly with our project's goals and maintain the project's integrity, we strongly encourage you to rely on existing documents and code wherever possible.
-Our existing documentation and codebase embody years of collective knowledge, encompassing nuanced best practices, coding standards, and project-specific conventions.
-By referring to these resources, you gain invaluable insights into the project's expectations, enhancing the quality and coherence of your contributions.
+In our collaborative open-source environment, we value consistency and adherence to established guidelines.
+To ensure that your contributions align with our project's goals and maintain the project's integrity, we strongly encourage you to rely on existing documents and code, which embody years of collective knowledge, encompassing nuanced best practices, coding standards, and project-specific conventions.

 Guidelines for relying on existing resources: